 Never use any other method including a match, torch, or other hand held flame to ignite starting material.
 It probably will not start the reaction but if it does, YOU CAN BE BURNED!

-NOTE: Pentair now offers a CADWELD system which uses electronic ignition to initiate the reaction.
-Contact Pentair or yout local representative for more information about CADWELD PLUS.
+Note: nVent now offers a Cadweld system which uses electronic ignition to initiate the reaction.
+Contact nVent or yout local representative for more information about Cadweld Plus.